NiYuan224/draft-ni-batch-authorization-delegation/draft-ni-batch-authorization-delegation.md

 In addition, the following terms are defined for this document:

 Leader-Client:  The entity responsible for coordinating tasks and requesting permissions in a batch for sub-clients.
-The leader-client initiates rich authorization requests to the AS, and sends the obtained Batch Tokens to sub-clients.
+The leader-client initiates rich authorization requests to the AS, and sends the obtained batch tokens to sub-clients.
 The leader-client includes a master agent, a microservice orchestrator, or an API gateway.

 Sub-Client:  The entity that is subordinate to the leader-client and interacts with Resource Servers (RS) to perform specific sub-tasks.
-The sub-client exchanges the received Batch Token for Downscoped Token.
+The sub-client exchanges the received batch token for Downscoped Token.
 Sub-clients include sub-agents and microservices.

 Batch Authorization Delegation: A mechanism proposed in this document that a leader-client requests permissions in a batch and delegates them to its subordinate sub-clients.

 Authorization Item: An authorization item includes a fine-grained description of a permission and its corresponding delegation constraint.
-Multiple authorization items are expressed with the structure of authorization_details, and included in the rich authorization request and the issued Batch Token.
+Multiple authorization items are expressed with the structure of authorization_details, and included in the rich authorization request and the issued batch token.

 Batch Token: A specific JWT access token issued by the AS to the leader-client.
 It encapsulates multiple authorization items, enabling subsequent delegation.